Jane Lynch: Television work

 In 2015, Lynch guest-starred in the television series Girl Meets World in the episode "Girl Meets Farkle's Choice".

 On February 21, 2017, Lynch appeared on The Price Is Right as a Celebrity Charity Week contestant.

 In March 2013, Lynch was announced as executive producer of comedy web series Dropping the Soap.
 Lynch starred in the series and was nominated for the Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series.
 The series premiered on Dekkoo and was made available on digital platforms including Amazon Video.

 In 2017, Lynch portrayed Janet Reno for the Discovery Channel television series, Manhunt: Unabomber.

 Also in 2017, Lynch guest-starred in Episode 7 of Marvelous Mrs Maisel as popular but dislikeable comic Sophie Lennon.
 Lynch returned in the role for two episodes at the end of the second season.

 In 2019, Lynch joined the main cast of Final Space as A.V.A., the A.I. of the Crimson Light.
 Also that year, she voiced the character Patty, Mr. Ratburn's sister in the PBS Kids series Arthur in the episode Mr. Ratburn and the Special Someone.

 In May 2020, it was reported that Lynch would appear in a recurring role on the Netflix comedy series Space Force.

 On July 8, 2020, it was reported by Vulture that Lynch would host a revival of Weakest Link on NBC.
 The show debuted on September 29, 2020.

 In November 2021, Lynch voiced Ole Golley in the Apple TV+ animated series Harriet the Spy.

 Lynch has played recurring character Sazz in the Hulu/Disney+ comedy mystery series Only Murders in the Building since its beginning in 2021.

 Other work

 Lynch wrote and starred in the award-winning play Oh Sister, My Sister.
 Originally produced in 1998, the play kicked off the Lesbians in Theater program at the Los Angeles Gay and Lesbian Center in 2004.

 She starred in Comcast's XFinity ads, mainly with two different laptops and two different colored Persian cats.
 She also stars in LG Corp.'s Text Ed campaign to educate drivers about the dangers of texting while driving.

 Lynch's first experience hosting an awards show was in 2010 when she hosted the 2010 VH1 DoSomething Awards.
 It was announced that she will be hosting the 2011 VH1 DoSomething Awards, airing on VH1 on August 18.
 Lynch hosted the 63rd Primetime Emmy Awards on September 18, 2011, only the third woman in Emmy history to host the awards show solo.
-According to the edition of September 19 of The Hollywood Reporter, Lynch hosting the Emmys did not help ratings, as viewing was down 8% year over year and eight million fewer people watched the Emmys than watched Michael Vick's return to Atlanta on Sunday Night Football on NBC (21.5 million for Eagles-Falcons, 13.5 million for the Emmys).